 Route structures where a location is visited multiple times for loading or for unloading are undesired.
-To avoid such route structures, Route Optimization service restricts the possible route structures to certain loading sequences.
+To avoid such route structures, the Route Optimisation service restricts the possible route structures to certain loading sequences.

 The following sequences are invalid:

-- A location is left although there is still load for it on the vehicle.
+- A location is left although there is still a load for it on the vehicle.

-- A location is reached again although there is still load from it on the vehicle.
+- A location is reached again although there is still a load from it on the vehicle.

-Note: If the loading sequence of an input route is not valid, an ROUTEOPTIMIZATION_INVALID_LOADING_SEQUENCE error is thrown.
+Note: If the loading sequence of an input route is not valid, a ROUTEOPTIMISATION_INVALID_LOADING_SEQUENCE error is thrown.

-Starting position and valid loading sequence if there are three transports:
+Starting position and valid loading sequence if there are three types of transport:

 A valid loading sequence